jhh8/rd-twitch-chat-interaction/readme.md

 tmi.js dependency is required https://tmijs.com/
 mapspawn.nut goes into scripts/vscripts folder in your server, make sure you have sv_mapspawn_nut_exec 1 set or it wont run

+the javascript appends twitch messages into a file called chat_messages located in save/vscripts folder on your server, which then gets parsed by mapspawn.nut to produce certain actions

 big thanks to vq and banano for help with javascript